Experimental simulation of postselected closed timelike curves for decoding scrambled quantum information: Recovering scrambled information via postselected closed timelike curves

+The rest of the paper is organized as follows.
+In Sec.~\ref{sec:PCTC-and-Protocol}, we review the concept of PCTCs and proceed to introduce our decoding protocol.
+In Sec.~\ref{sec:QIS}, we analyze the decay of the OTOC to characterize QIS and explore its connection to PCTCs within our decoding protocol.
+Section~\ref{sec:Experiment} presents the experimental demonstration of the protocol on the Quantinuum and IBMQ processors.
+Finally, we draw our conclusions in Sec.~\ref{sec:Conclusions}.

-\subsection{Recovering scrambled information via postselected closed timelike curves}
+\section{Recovering scrambled information via postselected closed timelike curves}

-We introduce a protocol for recovering scrambled information from the future, as illustrated schematically in Fig.~\ref{fig:scheme}.
-Our protocol includes three main steps: (1) encoding quantum information using QIS, (2) time-travel part of the encoded information into the past via a PCTC, and (3) decoding the original information.
+In this section, we first review the concept of PCTCs.
+Next, we introduce a protocol for recovering scrambled information from the future using PCTCs, as illustrated schematically in Fig.~\ref{fig:scheme}.
+Our protocol includes three main steps: (1) encoding quantum information using QIS, (2) simulating ``time travel'' via a PCTC to send part of the encoded information into the past, and (3) decoding the original information conditioned on the final postselected outcome from the PCTC.